dsoto/ENSP-438/project/438-project.md

 <!-- these cannot be yes and no questions -->

-1) How can the spreadsheet calculations be made more clear?
+1. How can the spreadsheet calculations be made more clear?
-2) How can the explanation of the calculations be made more clear?
+2. How can the explanation of the calculations be made more clear?
-3) What are the important points in the report and explanation?
+3. What are the important points in the report and explanation?

 ## Final report

 You will turn in a single PDF file with your report, and spreadsheet outputs.

+The final report will incorporate the feedback from the peer reading.

+Unexcused late submissions will lose 10 points for each day they are late.

 ## Final Presentation